rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 ```

 ## SXL Option
 The `sxl` attribute of a configuration specifies what SXL to use for communication.
-Curently, the only valid options are:
+Curently, the valid options are:

 - core: Generic RSMP communication.
 No alarms, commands or status are allowed, only core messages.
 - sxl: Traffic Light Controllers.